cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

    <details>
    <summary>What is the sim_vehicle.py command?</summary>

-   `sim_vehicle.py` is a script from ArduPilot used to start a Software-In-The-Loop (SITL) vehicle simulation.
-The flags here specify the vehicle type (`-v Rover`), the simulation environment (`-f gazebo-rover`), and options like using a JSON model, starting vehicle configuration with `--add-param-file`, and setting the starting GPS location with `-l`.
+   `sim_vehicle.py` is a script from ArduPilot for starting a Software-In-The-Loop (SITL) vehicle simulation.
+The flags here specify the vehicle type (`-v Rover`), the simulation environment (`-f gazebo-rover`), and options such as using a JSON model, starting the vehicle configuration with `--add-param-file`, and setting the starting GPS location with `-l`.

    The `--out=udp:127.0.0.1:14550` and `--out=udp:127.0.0.1:14551` parts send telemetry data over UDP to those ports on your local machine, which allows tools like QGroundControl or other ROS/bridge nodes to connect and interact with the simulated rover in the Gazebo environment.

-   This launch script will open a MavLink Command Console.
+   This launch script will open a MAVLink Command Console.
 We will not be using this, so you can minimize it.
-This console could be used as a control system for the robot, but we will be using QGroundControl instead.
+This console could serve as a control system for the robot, but we will use QGroundControl instead.
    </details>

 ![Alt text](./cmra_images/ardu_playing.png)